erikdubois/Mint-Y-Colora-Theme/README.md

 ##1.
 Change the colour

 Use the script to change the colour.
 Find yourself a nice colour with gpick or online.
-It should be a hexadecimal notation.
+It should be a hexadecimal notation but without the hashtag or #.
 Read the script for more info.

 	1-change-color.sh